mogzol/next-stuck-navigation-repro/README.md

 ## Example

 This video shows the issue happening.
 The first couple refreshes work fine, but then it gets stuck on the third one.
 Then after performing a full page refresh, it gets stuck again on the first refresh.
-Then after changing the network reqeuest throttling to "Slow 4G", the issue goes away.
+Then after changing the network request throttling to "Slow 4G", the issue goes away.

 https://github.com/user-attachments/assets/6ec273db-20b8-4f97-9310-04c8e13aa007